HanadHD/terraform-beginner-bootcamp-2023/README.md

 Use `terraform apply` to run the planned changes.
 It will ask for confirmation by default.
 Use `terraform apply --auto-approve` to skip confirmation.

+#### Terraform Destroy

+`terraform destroy`
+This command will destroy all resources that Terraform has managed.
+To bypass the approval prompt, use the auto-approve flag: `terraform destroy --auto-approve`.

 ### Terraform Lock Files

 `.terraform.lock.hcl` holds the specific versions of providers or modules for the project.